Shoppers now expect seamless digital and in-store journeys. See how phygital retail, AR, and hybrid stores continue to set the standard.

 More ecommerce brands are moving into physical retail because they recognise the importance of tactile experiences and human interaction.

-However, these stores are not traditional retail spaces.
-They integrate digital-first strategies, ensuring that consumers benefit from the best of both worlds.
+But these stores are not traditional.
+They are built with digital-first strategies that deliver the best of both worlds.

 Defining when physical and digital experiences intertwine will become a key stage of any phygital strategy.